oceanprotocol-archive/OEPs/13/README.md

 The intention of this document is to describe the scenario of a working Ocean Commons Marketplace.
 There the users should be able to publish and discover free/commons assets (datasets).

-It's out of the scope to detail the detailed implementation of components (can be found in the [OEP-11](https://github.com/oceanprotocol/OEPs/tree/master/11)
+It's out of the scope to detail the implementation of components (can be found in the [OEP-11](https://github.com/oceanprotocol/OEPs/tree/master/11)

 ## Motivation